Where Should You Position An Air Purifier? 12 Top Tips

 If you are one of the 135 million residents, you need to do something about it, or the contaminants in the air will do something about your health!

-While you may not be able to do much to control what air you breathe outdoors, indoors, you can use an air purifier to take out the contaminants.
+While you may not be able to do much to control the air you breathe outdoors or indoors, you can use an air purifier to take out the contaminants.

 To get the best effect, which is clean air, you need to know the best air purifier placement.